 The Promises of Prohibition

 New Jersey residents welcomed Prohibition at first.
 Many residents thought it would reduce crime, improve health, increase safety and raise public morality.
 But New Jersey quickly became a hotbed for illegal alcohol or moonshine.
 The promised benefits of Prohibition never occurred.
-It actually created more problems.
+It actually caused more problems.

 Enter army hero Col. Ira Reeves.
 He became head of the New Jersey district for federal Prohibition enforcement.
 Reeves was determined to make Prohibition work.
 The teetotaler energetically led raids all over the state.
 He shut down speakeasies, roadhouses, stills, breweries, and bottling plants.
 Reeves confiscated bootleg shipped by car truck, train and boat.
 He was indefatigable.